phylosopher07/phylosopher07.github.io/_posts/2023-02-16-fine-structure-of-hydrogen-atom.md

 \end{align\*} \\]

-Although there are an infinite number of terms in this series, the later terms are much smaller than earlier terms, and so we can ignore all but the first two.
-Since the first term above is already part of the classical Hamiltonian, the first order correction to the Hamiltonian is:
+Although there are an infinite number of terms in this series, the later terms are much smaller than earlier terms, so we can ignore all but the first two.
+Since the first term above is already part of the classical Hamiltonian, the first-order correction to the Hamiltonian is:

 \\[ \hamiltonian\rq_\text{KE} = - \frac{p^4}{2m_e^3c^2} \\]

-Using this as a perturbation, we can calculate the first order energy corrections due to relativistic effects.
+Using this as a perturbation, we can calculate the first-order energy corrections due to relativistic effects.
-Let's think of a hydrogen-like atoms of atomic number $Z$.
+Let's think of hydrogen-like atoms of atomic number $Z$.

 \\[ \begin{align\*}
 E_\text{KE}^{(1)} &= \brktop{\psi^{(0)}}{ \hat{\hamiltonian}\rq_\text{KE} }{\psi^{(0)}} \nl